Wolves (Selena Gomez and Marshmello song): Release and promotion

 Marshmello first revealed the song on July 22, 2017, when he tweeted: "Happy birthday Selena Gomez!
 Can't wait for the world to hear what we've been working on."
 On August 15, 2017, Marshmello wrote that Gomez "sounds absolutely incredible" on the song, when replying to a fan who asked him about the collaboration.
 During a radio interview with Tonya and Sonic on San Diego's Energy 103.7 FM, Gomez said: "It's really cool.
 It's kind of in that world, his world, and I'm stepping into it and bringing my style too."
 She called it a beautiful song and one of her favorites.
 On September 25, 2017, a follower of Gomez reached out to Marshmello via Twitter for a "tip" about the song, to which Marshmello replied: "Coming very very soon," leading to speculation on the song's release.
 On October 6, 2017, Marshmello reassured fans that the song is "coming very soon".

 On October 19, 2017, both Gomez and Marshmello took to social media to officially announce the song and its release date.
-Gomez shared pictures of her wearing a pink version of Marshmello's helmet, another photos shows the two sitting on a couch eating popcorn.
+Gomez shared pictures of her wearing a pink version of Marshmello's helmet, another photo shows the two sitting on a couch eating popcorn.
 The song premiered via the radio show Beats 1, the host Zane Lowe named it the day's "World Record".